timthedev07/Your-Doge/README.md

 ## About Your Doge

 Your Doge is a doge themed online homework manager built for the ones who are struggling with organizing their homework, although it also fits other sorts of tasks.
+Your Doge provides personalized statistics on how well you are doing based on your activities and gives suggestions based on that.

 ## Contributing